-Gather vital information from the notifier using the MIST mnemonic:10
+Gather vital information from the notifier using the MIST mnemonic:(24, 25)

-Activate the trauma team and available support departments (medical imaging, pathology).
-In small health service settings this may only consist of a clinician and a nurse.
+Activate the trauma team and available support departments (medical imaging, pathology, blood bank).
+In small health service settings the available staff will be very limited.
 Additional staff may be gathered from wards or on call.
 It may be necessary to utilise the skills of all available resources including emergency response personnel in the initial trauma management.

 Set up the trauma bay to receive the patient, including equipment checks, documentation, medications and resuscitation equipment.
-Ensure you have chest trauma equipment at the ready.
+Ensure you have chest trauma equipment immediately available.
 If sufficient staff are available, a clinician should be prepped and gowned, with equipment open and ready to proceed to rapid chest decompression (finger thoracostomy) if required.
-Theatres need to be activated early in the event of surgical intervention.
+Theatres (if available) or retrieval services need to be activated early in the event of a need for surgical intervention.

 If the patient is hypotensive the massive transfusion protocol should be activated.
-Hypotension should be considered due to blood loss until proven otherwise.
+Hypotension should be considered due to blood loss or tension pneumothorax until proven otherwise.
 Large-volume blood loss is best managed with blood component resuscitation, and early definitive control of bleeding.

 6. Designate roles and specific tasks to staff and maintain an approach based on teamwork.
 Ensure good communication between all parties involved in managing the trauma.
 Use closed-loop communication, which ensures accuracy in information shared between response staff.
 Repeat instructions, make eye contact and provide feedback.
 Misinterpreted information may lead to adverse events.